swax/NAISYS/docs/008-supervisor-users.md

 ### Admin Bootstrap

-`ensureSuperAdmin()` in `packages/supervisor-database/src/sessionService.ts` creates the `superadmin` user on boot if missing and grants it `supervisor_admin`. **No credential is set** — `bootstrapSupervisor()` issues a one-time registration token and prints the URL to stdout so the operator can register a passkey on first launch.
+`ensureSuperAdmin()` in `packages/supervisor-database/src/sessionService.ts` creates the `superadmin` user on boot if missing and grants it `supervisor_admin`. **No credential is set** — `bootstrapSupervisor()` issues a one-time registration token and prints the URL to stdout so the operator can register a passkey (or set a password if `ALLOW_PASSWORD_LOGIN=true`) on first launch.
 No other permissions are granted by default — because `supervisor_admin` is a superset, the admin user has full access without needing the other seven permissions explicitly.
 It is called from `supervisorServer.ts` after migrations, before routes register.

-A registration link is also re-issued automatically when the operator runs with `--setup` and confirms a reset, or when the superadmin has no passkey and no unexpired token (recovery / failed prior setup).
-See [doc 007](./007-web-auth.md) for the full bootstrap and recovery flow.
+A registration link is also re-issued automatically when the operator runs with `--setup` and confirms a reset, or when the superadmin has no enabled credential and no unexpired token (recovery / failed prior setup).

 ## API Design

 **Base path**: `/supervisor/api/users` (mounted in `routes/api.ts` with prefix `/users`).

 All endpoints require authentication.
 Write endpoints require `supervisor_admin` via the `requirePermission("supervisor_admin")` preHandler.
-Credential-management endpoints (passkey list/delete, registration-token issuance) use `requireAdminOrSelf` so a user can manage their own credentials without admin.
-Sensitive actions (create user, registration-token issuance, passkey delete, passkey reset) additionally call `requireStepUp()`; see [doc 007](./007-web-auth.md) for the step-up flow.
+A few endpoints — passkey list/delete, registration token issuance, password clear — use `requireAdminOrSelf` so a user can manage their own credentials without needing admin.
+Sensitive actions (create user, registration token issuance, passkey delete, passkey reset, password clear) additionally call `requireStepUp()`; see [doc 007](./007-web-auth.md) for the step-up flow.

 ### API Root Discovery